 What Parents Need to Know

 Planning for your child’s transition from high school is really a life-long process.
 Every ARD meeting you attend should have an eye to the future, to the possibilities for your child, to what the adult world has to offer and will require.
 Unfortunately, that’s not always what happens; it’s easy for transition planning to become just another checkbox in the ARD meeting.
 As the parent, you can help ensure that transition planning is all that it should be.

 Transition planning is an integral part of the overall IEP.
 It is not a separate document or a separate process.
 It is not an afterthought after the rest of the IEP has been created.
 Transition planning should guide the creation of the rest of the IEP.

 Your child should always be involved in transition planning to the greatest extent possible.
 Preparing for transition is an important time to work on self-advocacy skills (introducing and advocating for oneself) and to get ready mentally and emotionally for life after high school.

 Transition planning begins with gathering information regarding a student’s current strengths, needs, preferences and interests.

-Transition planning should consider all aspects of life after high school as possibilities for the student.
+Transition planning should consider all aspects of life after high school as possibilities for your child.
 There is a wide range of options.
-You may have to think creatively to make some of them a reality for your student, but be careful not to let any disability issues keep you from considering all the choices.
+You may have to think creatively to make some of them a reality for your child, but be careful not to let any disability issues keep you from considering all the choices.
 Among those options: post-secondary education (4-year University, community college, vocational training, adult education), adult services, employment, self-employment, community life, volunteer opportunities, and independent living.
-What does the student want to do after high school?
+What does your child want to do after high school?
 What do ARD team members envision?
 As the parent, what is your vision for your child?